 How to avoid these common house buying mistakes

-While we’ve outlined our top 8 common house buying mistakes and how to avoid them.
-Sadly, there are many more pitfalls you will encounter.
+While we’ve outlined some of the most common home buying mistakes and how to avoid them, there are many more pitfalls you will encounter.

 Therefore, it’s worth thinking first, acting with caution rather than asking for forgiveness at a later date, when it all goes wrong.